SnowEx/snowexsql/docs/usage.rst

 1. Calling them via `sqlalchemy.functions`
 2. Calling them via `geoalchemy2.functions`
-3. Calling a few directly from `snowxsql.functions`
+3. Calling a few directly from `snowexsql.functions`

 All functions available to postgres are available via option #1.
 They are however unaware of types and the object mapping that is occurring in geoalchemy2.
 Therefore especially when dealing with rasters, geoalchemy2 can be quite useful for prepping data right away.
-Not all functions though are mapped in geoalchemy2 and sometime its convenient to just make them for ourselves which is what is in snowXSQL.
+Not all functions though are mapped in geoalchemy2 and sometime its convenient to just make them for ourselves which is what is in snowexsql.

 Checkout our :ref:`Examples` for more detail looks at queries with python.